Abe vows additional steps to combat coronavirus outbreak in Japan | The Japan Times

 Japan has confirmed at least 17 cases of infection, including some without symptoms, while those in China topped 11,000, according to Chinese health authorities.

-To prevent the deadly virus from spreading further, foreign nationals who have been to Hubei province within two weeks — the virus’s estimated incubation period — prior to their arrival to Japan, will be barred.
+To prevent the deadly virus from spreading further, foreigners nationals who have been in Hubei within two weeks — the virus’ estimated incubation period — prior to their arrival to Japan, will be barred.
 They are now required to declare at airports if they have been to Hubei during that period, Japanese officials said.

 Holders of Chinese passports issued in the central Chinese province, the capital of which is the virus-hit city of Wuhan, will also be prohibited from entering the country in principle.